milongo/codecrafters-shell-rust/_posts/2025-01-17-challenge-intro.md

 In Rust, errors are classified into recoverable and unrecoverable errors.
 "Unrecoverable errors are always symptoms of bugs, and so we want to immediately stop the program." [[Error handling]](https://doc.rust-lang.org/book/ch09-00-error-handling.html)
 For recoverable errors, there is an enum type `Result<T,E>`.
-There is some funky stuff about generic types here, but for now all we need to know is that for functions that return a `Result<T,E>` type, the rusty way of handling this type is to use the `match` expression:
+There is some strange stuff about generic types here, but for now all we need to know is that for functions that return a `Result<T,E>` type, the rusty way of handling this type is to use the `match` expression:

 ```rust